Blood pressure is a very controversial topic. Before you know it, they might say you should take medication when you actually don’t need it.

 - the entire arm must be supported at heart level, for five minutes before you take the reading.
 How many times was this done properly, do you remember?

-- you must absolutely wait 5-10 minutes or longer and relax.
+2. you must wait 5-10 minutes or longer and relax.

 Now this is really interesting.
-Consider a typical measurement that I did a while back:
+Consider a typical measurement:

 Right arm (only one measurement):

 Note that I did switch arms at the end for the final reading and the above measurements were taken in rapid succession, one after the other without a pause.
 As Dr. Batmanghelidj describes in his article, for some people, the first measurement is very high.
 A signal is sent to the brain to temporarily increase blood pressure because a blockage was detected.
 The blood pressure later normalizes; hence, after a couple measurements, the numbers stabilize to show your true blood pressure.

 I have done the above experiment with two different blood pressure monitors, the second is a fairly expensive Omron product which I checked against a manual sphygmomanometer.
 The effect is always present, sometimes less dramatic, especially if the first reading is lower to begin with.
 For other people, however, usually the ones who have a normal range blood pressure reading in the beginning, the numbers remain about the same, despite repeated readings.
 This makes me believe that there may be an anatomical difference causing this effect in some people.

 Is it reliable to measure 5 times in a row?

 It appears when Dr. Batmanghelidj described his method, there was no scientific evidence back then but he knew from countless patients in his own experience that it is accurate.
 I have done some research to prove that taking many readings is not only accurate, it’s actually necessary for proper diagnosis of hypertension.